jinghuazhao/EWAS-fusion/README.md

 ## INTRODUCTION

-Transcriptomewide association statistic z<sub>_TWAS</sub> was originally proposed for gene expression data.
-For a given Trait of interest $T$ for which GWAS summary statistics z<sub>T</sub> is available, the corresponding Wald statistic for TWAS is defined such that
+Transcriptomewide association statistic z<sub>TWAS</sub> was originally proposed for gene expression data.
+For a given Trait of interest *T* for which GWAS summary statistics z<sub>T</sub> is available, the corresponding Wald statistic for TWAS is defined such that